kdayers/kdayers.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor in the [math department](https://www.csusm.edu/math/index.html) at California State University San Marcos.
 My [research](kdayers.github.io/publications) is in the area of dynamical systems and ergodic theory.
+Prior to joining San Marcos, I held positions at Carroll College in Helena, MT, and Pomona College, in Claremont, CA.  I got my Ph.D. in mathematics from Iowa State University in 2015.
+I also have a B.A. from Bowdoin College.

+My email address is kayers\[at\]csusm\[dot\]edu.

 I ascribe to the axioms written by [Federico Ardila](fardila.com):